-Wyatt is a second-year student at the Campbell University School of Law and currently serves as a Staff Writer for the Campbell Law Observer.
-Originally from Goldsboro, North Carolina, Wyatt enlisted in the North Carolina Army National Guard as a supply-specialist while in high school and went on to graduate at the top of his class from the U.S. Army Quartermaster School.
-Wyatt earned bachelor degrees in both Political Science and History at East Carolina University.
-Before starting law school, Wyatt’s passion for public service grew as he worked in the 3rd Congressional District Office for the late Congressman Walter B. Jones.
-Wyatt is active on campus and serves as the Vice President of the Student Bar Association, Co-Coordinator for the Veterans Pro Bono Project, North Carolina Bar Association Student Representative, and previously served as a 1L Student Bar Association Representative.
-Additionally, he is an active participant on Campbell’s softball team as well as in the Wake County Bar Association’s Basketball league.
-During the summer of his 1L year, Wyatt externed with the Office of the District Attorney for New Hanover and Pender Counties where he was immersed with the concept of community-based prosecution.
-This Fall, Wyatt serves as an Legal Extern in the Office of the Staff Judge Advocate for the U.S. Air Force’s 4th Fighter Wing at Seymour Johnson Air Force Base.
-Wyatt has interests in military and national security law as well as in criminal law.
+Wyatt is a third-year student at the Campbell University School of Law and currently serves as the Editor-in-Chief of the Campbell Law Observer.
+Originally from Goldsboro, North Carolina, Wyatt enlisted in the North Carolina Army National Guard as a Supply Specialist while in high school.
+He went on to graduate at the top of his class from the U.S. Army Quartermaster School.
+Despite being a first-generation college student, Wyatt earned not only one, but two Bachelor’s degrees in both Political Science and History at East Carolina University.
+Before starting law school, Wyatt’s passion for public service grew as he worked full-time at North Carolina's 3rd Congressional District Office for the late Congressman Walter B. Jones.
+Wyatt is active on campus and currently serves as the Managing Partner for the Veterans Pro Bono Project, a 3rd Year Student Bar Association Representative, a North Carolina Bar Association Student Representative, Community Outreach Chair for the National Security and Military Law Student Association, and a Student Ambassador.
+Wyatt has previously served Campbell Law as the Vice President and 1st Year Representative of the Student Bar Association.
+Additionally, he is an active participant on Campbell Law’s softball team as well as in the Wake County Bar Association’s Basketball league.
+During the summer after his 1L year, Wyatt externed with the Office of the District Attorney for New Hanover and Pender Counties.
+During the Fall semester of his 2nd year, Wyatt served as a Legal Extern in the Office of the Staff Judge Advocate for the U.S. Air Force’s 4th Fighter Wing at Seymour Johnson Air Force Base.
+This past summer Wyatt prosecuted cases under the Third Year Practice Rule with the Wake County District Attorney’s Office, completing 15 trials.
+Wyatt currently is interning with the United States Attorney's Office for the Eastern District of North Carolina.
+Wyatt's interests are in criminal law as well as national security law.